Chapter 2. The Telomere-to-Telomere Genome Project

 String Graphs: A Tool for Assembly

-The assembly process used a high-resolution string graph—a powerful computational approach that helped resolve the most complex repetitive regions (see Figure 2 in Nurk et al., 2022).
+The assembly process used a high-resolution string graph — a powerful computational approach that helped resolve the most complex repetitive regions (see Figure 2-4).

 Unlike traditional linear reference genomes that represent a single sequence, a string graph represents DNA as a network where nodes are DNA sequences and edges show how they connect.
-Think of it like a subway map showing multiple routes between stations—the graph displays all possible connections, then long reads help scientists determine the correct path through repetitive regions.
+Like a subway map showing multiple routes between stations, the graph displays all possible connections, and long reads help determine the correct path through repetitive regions.

 This approach was critical for handling repeats: when you have many identical DNA sequences (like in centromeres), a linear approach gets confused about which piece connects where.
 The graph shows all possibilities, and ultra-long reads spanning the repeats reveal the correct connections.
 The final T2T-CHM13 assembly achieved an exceptionally high accuracy with an error rate of just 1 mistake per 10 million bases.